Did Smokey Retire Too Early? Human- Caused Ignitions on the Rise

 Perhaps there are other that we could add to the list.
 That’s an extremely broad range of behaviors.

-Now if we think about how to change human behavior, we usually think of education (e.g. Smokey Bear), laws and enforcement thereof, and litigation for the deep-pocketed.
+Now if we think about how to change human behavior, we usually think of education (e.g. Smokey Bear), laws and enforcement thereof, and litigation against the deep-pocketed (power companies or timber companies, individuals not so much).

 That’s an extremely broad range of behaviors.
 If we knew the proportion of each group, we could potentially target education programs to them.
 But it seems like it’s hard to get that data, beyond “human-caused.”